valkey-io/valkey-doc/README.md

 * Start every sentence on a new line.

 ### Checking your work

-(This section may not be up do date.)

 After making changes to the documentation, you can use the [spellchecker-cli package](https://www.npmjs.com/package/spellchecker-cli) to validate your spelling as well as some minor grammatical errors.
 You can install the spellchecker locally by running: